 Is it better to have loved and lost, or to never have loved at all?

 Traumatic abandonment often makes a person believe that “I am unworthy and undeserving of love.
 Others are unworthy of my love and trust because they will hurt me.
 At the same time, there is this powerful drive to find worth and love.
-So I’ll want to be in relationship and may even invest more into the relationship than my spouse, but I’m constantly insecure about it.”
+So I’ll want to be in a relationship and may even invest more in the relationship than my spouse, but I’m constantly insecure about it.”
 Phew, those are a lot of thoughts to be wrestling with!

 How do we heal this?